mbask/pluviometer/README.md

 discharge_coefficient <- 0.8
 ```

-Now for the core parte: let's compute the amount of precipitation from the rain gauge readings for each precipitation event:
+Now for the core part: let's compute the amount of precipitation from the rain gauge readings for each precipitation event:

 ```r